 Each state operates its own Medicaid program within federal guidelines — each with a different income level required to qualify for the same, higher in some and lower in others.

 Before the ACA, Medicaid served only children, parents, pregnant women, people with disabilities and seniors; it’s now available to any adult, between the ages of 19 and 65, with income below the predetermined threshold.

-However, among the 14 states not currently expanding Medicaid, the average eligibility threshold remains low at 40% or about $8,700 for a single mother of two, with only two (2) states — Tennessee, and Wisconsin covering parents with incomes at or near poverty.
+Among those states not currently expanding Medicaid, the average eligibility threshold remains very low at 50% or about $12,430 for a single mother of two, with only two (2) states — Tennessee, and Wisconsin covering parents with incomes at or near poverty.

 How does the premium tax credit work? #